The full range of bread is available from our collection point in Shaftesbury or from our many independent shop outlets.

 We are always seeking to expand our network of outlets.
 If you would like to discuss stocking our products, at wholesale prices, please contact Paul Merry.

 We use Stoate’s stoneground flour which retains all those nutritious darker bits, germ oil, vitamins, and minerals essential for health.

-Made using the sponge and dough method and not white actually, but creamy off-white.
+Not white actually, but creamy off-white.
 Maximum sieving for a stone mill, but unlike industrial white flour, the sieving still leaves lots of nutritious darker bits, and the flour is suffused with the precious wheat germ oil with its natural vitamins and minerals.

-Maltstar (‘Granary’ style)
+Malt Star (‘Granary’ style)

 Entirely different bakery practice, with the leavening of the bread done by a nurtured wild yeast, rather than the factory made strain.
-Its discovery, thousands of years ago, would have occurred by accident as bread makers’ encountered spontaneous fermentation.
+Its discovery, thousands of years ago, would have occurred by accident as bread makers encountered spontaneous fermentation.
 Gives an acidic tanginess, different structure, and keeps well.
 Enjoyed by those wishing to avoid factory made yeast, and those who like robust and moist bread.

-PANARY’s flagship loaf, a mixture of sieved 81% and stoneground white, leavened by a wild strain of yeast present in our local Dorset flour.
+PANARY’s flagship loaf, a mixture of sieved 81% (brown) and stoneground white, leavened by a wild strain of yeast present in our local Dorset flour.
 Bottom baked, with a remarkable crust, and a moist chewy crumb.

 Seasonal and more

 Can’t find what you are looking for, a special event coming up, curious about how I make #RealBread, dietary question?